 6) Clip preheater torch around vapouriser stem, light and

 slide up under glass.

 7) LEAVE THE LAMP ALONE!!, don't fiddle!, when the

-methylated spirit begins to burn down give three to five
+methylated spirit begins to burn down give ten to twelve

 full strokes on the pump.